Home Page Contact Camp Duncan Board

 Camp Duncan Youth Camp and Camp Duncan Youth Camp

-We are exploring the idea of bringing a Bluegrass/Folk Music Festival to Loon Lake in support of Camp operations, but also in development of a new beginning.
-Mark August 15, 2026 on your calundar and if you are interested in volunteering for this event.
+Bluegrass Festival 2026In 2025 we began exploring a new idea of bringing a Bluegrass/Folk Music Festival to Loon Lake in support of Camp operations, but also in development of a new beginning and fellowship oppotunities for the camp community.

 Camp Clean-up Day June 2026